Today’s internet searchers are savvy: they know there’s a lot of BS out there.

 32. The Global Entrepreneurship Monitor

-The GEM Consortium exists to help entrepreneurs make better informed business decisions (and thereby encourage entrepreneurial activities) all over the globe.
-They make their datasets and reports available to the public for download.
+The GEM Consortium exists to help entrepreneurs make better-informed business decisions and encourage global entrepreneurial activities.
+Additionally, its datasets and reports are available to the public for download.

 33. Open Science Data Cloud